 Formerly R Griggs Group.
 Makers of the famous Dr Martens boots.
 Came close to bankruptcy in 2003, when it cut jobs in the UK and moved manufacturing to China.
 Acquired by investment firm Permira in 2013.
 Became a public company in 2021.
+The brand is operated by Accent Group in Australia and New Zealand.

 |Dr Martens plc||UK||website|